Tapping the Next Generation of School Principals

 Or, was it never part of your thought process until your principal or another school leader encouraged you to entertain a new path?

-Many school leaders are introduced to the profession through an informal recruitment process—what we call “the shoulder tap.”
+Many school leaders identify future school leaders.
+They are often introduced to the profession through an informal recruitment process—what we call “the shoulder tap.”
 An administrator sees something in you that you didn’t quite see in yourself and takes the opportunity to not only tell you about the potential they see but also becomes a key part of deliberately developing your leadership capacity.

 Many school leaders are introduced to the profession through an informal recruitment process–what we call “the shoulder tap.”